Jain literature: Origins: The Oral Tradition (Śrutajñāna)

 According to Jain tradition, the teachings that form the basis of their scriptures are eternal.
-It's believed that in each universal time cycle, twenty-four tīrthaṅkaras reveal these truths.
+It is believed that in each universal time cycle, twenty-four tīrthaṅkaras reveal these truths.
 The first tīrthaṅkara of the current cycle, Ṛṣabhanātha, is considered the original source of the teachings in this era, millions of years ago.

 Jains believe the tīrthaṅkaras deliver their teachings in a divine preaching hall called the samavasaraṇa, which are heard simultaneously by gods, ascetics, and laypersons.
 This divine discourse itself is known as śrutajñāna ("heard knowledge").
 Crucially, this initial form is not a written text but an oral transmission.

 The tradition holds that the chief disciples (Gaṇadharas) of a tīrthaṅkara possess the unique ability to perfectly understand and recall this divine discourse.
 They are credited with converting the śrutajñāna into structured scriptures (suttas), initially comprising the fourteen Pūrvas (ancient or prior texts) and the eleven Aṅgas ("limbs").
 The complete structure is often referred to as the "twelve-limbed basket" (duvala samgagani pidaga), as the twelfth Aṅga contained the Pūrvas.

 For many centuries, these foundational scriptures were meticulously transmitted orally from teacher (guru) to disciple (shishya) through rigorous memorization and chanting.
 This emphasis on oral transmission was a defining characteristic of the early literary tradition.

 Datings

-While some authors date the composition of the Jain Agamas starting from the 6th century BCE, some western scholars, such as Ian Whicher and David Carpenter, argue that the earliest portions of Jain canonical works were composed around the 4th or 3rd century BCE.
+While some authors date the composition of the Jain Agamas starting from the 6th century BCE, some Western scholars, such as Ian Whicher and David Carpenter, argue that the earliest portions of Jain canonical works were composed around the 4th or 3rd century BCE.
 According to Johannes Bronkhorst it is extremely difficult to determine the age of the Jain Agamas, however:Mainly on linguistic grounds, it has been argued that the Ācārāṅga Sūtra, the Sūtrakṛtāṅga Sūtra, and the Uttarādhyayana Sūtra are among the oldest texts in the canon.Elsewhere, Bronkhorst states that the Sūtrakṛtāṅga "dates from the 2nd century BCE at the very earliest," based on how it references the Buddhist theory of momentariness, which is a later scholastic development.

 The Great Schism and the Divergence of Canons

 The Jaina congregation gradually split into the two sects.
-While Śvetāmbaras maintain that the schism happened in the 1st century CE, Digambaras hold that it happened in 2nd century BCE. Śvetāmbaras hold that the theory of Jain monks migrating from North to South is a fabricated account.
+While Śvetāmbaras maintain that the schism happened in the 1st century CE, Digambaras hold that it happened in the 3rd century BCE. Śvetāmbaras hold that the theory of Jain monks migrating from North to South is a fabricated account.
 Some scholars specifically state that the said lore was developed after 600 CE and is inauthentic.